Getting Started

 Edit resume.yaml using any editor you like — VS Code, Vim, or even AI tools.
 See the YAML Schema Reference for all available fields.

 Every git push triggers an automatic build via webhook.
-You can also click "Build Now" on the project page in your dashboard for a manual build.
+You can also click "Build Now" on the project page for a manual build.
+Once built:

 - Download the PDF from your dashboard